pomber/code-surfer/packs/code-surfer/readme.md

 ## Use

-MDX Deck uses MDX files to create slides.
+[MDX Deck](https://github.com/jxnblk/mdx-deck) uses MDX files to create slides.

-To use Code Surfer you need to import it and wrap the code you want to show inside `<CodeSurfer>` tags.
+To use Code Surfer you need to import it and wrap the code you want to show inside `<CodeSurfer>` tags (the empty lines before and after the codeblock are required):

 ````md
 import { CodeSurfer } from "code-surfer"